pliu/k8splayground/README.md

 As its name suggests, kind works by spinning up Docker containers to act as "hosts" in a Kubernetes cluster.
 These Docker "hosts" are subsequently managed by kubeadm to set up Kubernetes components (e.g., kubelet, etcd, api-server, controller-manager, scheduler, kindnet [CNI implementation], coreDNS, kube-proxy).

-When the cluster is started, localhost:80 will be mapped to one of the Docker worker "hosts" (specified in kind/config.yaml).
+When the cluster is started, localhost ports 80 and 443 will be mapped to one of the Docker worker "hosts" (specified in kind/config.yaml).

 Examples of things to experiment with: